Bug State Pest Control — licensed pest control company in San Marcos, Texas

 Their licensed service areas include pest control, and termite treatment.

-Bug State Pest Control maintains a strong 5-star rating on Google based on 121 customer reviews, placing them among the highest-rated pest control providers in the San Marcos area.
+Bug State Pest Control maintains a strong 5-star rating based on 100+ customer reviews, placing them among the highest-rated pest control providers in the San Marcos area.

 Licensed for 2 service categories under TPCL #843011